Seatis/my-teaching-materials/workshop/android/README.md

 TextView username = (TextView) convertView.findViewById(R.id.username);
 username.setText(current.getUsername());
 ```
+- The same is needed for every other content you want to display (eg. text, date...)
 - When everything is set up, our convertView is ready to be displayed (as a row of the list), that was our job here, so this is what we need to return.

 ### Set it up